2022 Wandsworth London Borough Council election: Council term

 Candida Jones, a Labour councillor for Furzedown, resigned in 2019 due to taking a politically restricted job.
 Graham Loveland held the seat for Labour in the subsequent by-election, with the Liberal Democrats increasing their share of the vote to come in second place.
 A Labour councillor for Bedford ward, Fleur Anderson, resigned in April 2021 having been elected as MP for Putney in the 2019 general election.
 A by-election to fill the seat was held on 6 May 2021 alongside the 2021 London mayoral election and London Assembly election, which was won by the Labour candidate Hannah Stanislaus.
-In August 2021, Stanislaus resigned from the Labour Party to sit as independent, saying that they had "been bullied out" and that the party whip had made a personal attack against them in a report.
-They later resigned as a councillor, with a by-election held on 25 November.
+In August 2021, Stanislaus resigned from the Labour Party to sit as independent, saying that she had "been bullied out" and that the party whip had made a personal attack against her in a report.
+She later resigned as a councillor, with a by-election held on 25 November.
 The Labour candidate Sheila Boswell held it for the party with a majority of a single vote over the Conservative candidate.

 Along with most London boroughs, Wandsworth was electing councillors under new ward boundaries in 2022.
 Following local consultation, the Local Government Boundary Commission for England produced new boundaries reducing the number of councillors from 60 to 58 across fourteen three-councillor wards and eight two-seat wards.